pencil2d/pencil2d.github.io/_posts/2018-04-16-maintenance-release-0.6.1.md

 ## Pencil2D as a brand

-While we have smashed numerous bugs, improvemented and added several new features, we also decided to give the original Pencil2D a facelift.
+While we have smashed numerous bugs, improved and added several new features, we also decided to give the original Pencil2D a facelift.

 <img src="/images/pencil2d-logo.png" style="float:left;">